ya author

 A Few Words

 Scrounging up confidence, battling insecurity, and facing internal and external opposition is a day-to-day struggle for some writers.
 Myself included.
-And it's not only with writing - it can bleed into other aspects of life, as well.
+And it’s not only with writing – it can bleed into other aspects of life, as well.
 It has been difficult lately to sit down and write and work on queries.
-Nagging "what ifs?" and … Continue reading A Few Words
+Nagging “what ifs?” and Continue reading

 Jury Duty